-Stay onboard at a renovated ship from 1929 on the Amstel river.
-The boat has central heating, hot water, solar energy, located next to a park, WiFi, outside deck, and a great 360º panoramic view.
+Stay onboard at a renovated ship from 1913 on the Amstel river.
+The boat has central heating, hot water, solar energy, next to a park, WiFi, outside deck, and great 360º panoramic view.
 You have your privacy whenever you want.
 No other AirBnB guests in the house.

 Beautiful houseboat/ship on the Amstel river.
 Boat is located next to the Martin Luther King park - so it's really quiet as there are no other houses nearby (except for neighboring boats).